playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 # Re-Renders

-While rendering and un-rendering are primary actions in a component's lifecycle, they're not the _only_ lifecycle methods on the table.
+While rendering and un-rendering are the most frequent times you might want to add a side effect handler, they're not the _only_ times you're able to do so.

+While many of the examples we've shown before have been relatively consistent between each framework, this is where these frameworks tend to diverge.
+This difference occurs because the APIs exposed by each framework typically depend on how their internals function; this allows you to have more fine-grained control over your components.

-Each of the frameworks has a handful of lifecycle methods beyond the two we've looked at today.
-However, this is where these frameworks tend to diverge, as their lifecycle methods tend to reflect the framework's internals.
-While we'll touch on the framework's internals [in the third book of the series](https://unicorn-utterances.com/collections/framework-field-guide#internals-title), for now, let's take a look at one more component lifecycle that's _relatively_ consistent between most frameworks: Re-rendering.
+While we'll touch on the framework's internals [in the third book of the series](https://unicorn-utterances.com/collections/framework-field-guide#internals-title), for now, let's take a look at one more component API that's _relatively_ consistent between most frameworks:
+Re-rendering.

-Re-rendering is what it sounds like; While the initial "render" is what allows us to see the first contents on screen being drawn, subsequent updates — like our live-updated values — are drawn during subsequent "re-renders".
+Re-rendering is what it sounds like; While the initial "render" is what allows us to see the first contents on screen being drawn, subsequent updates — like our live-updated values — are drawn during "re-renders".

 Re-renders may occur for many reasons: